Developing a Masterplan for the future of Kiwa Road/Meatworks

 Located just north of Kaikōura, the area provides access to the Meatworks and Mangamaunu surf areas and is used by locals and visitors of all ages.
 Meatworks is 1 of 16 surf breaks of national significance and is also the venue of the Cold Water Classic annual surfing competition.
 The area also includes Mangamaunu urupa and mahinga kai areas.

-Path to respecting and reflecting an iconic Kaikōura treasure
+Developing a plan to protect an iconic Kaikōura treasure

 Since receiving the TIF funding, Council has gathered initial ideas from key area users, residents and iwi members about how the area should and shouldn’t be used and what the current issues are.
 These ideas and suggestions have been used to create a draft principles and options for how the area should be used in the future.